-7. Can we customize results for a customer?
+6. Can we customize the sentiment analysis model for a customer?

-Yes, but only to a limited extent, for example, if the question is soliciting negative responses, we can scale the scores so that they are all more negative.
-We cannot currently build a custom model for the customer which takes into account context of their business
+We can also customize the interpretation of the scores.
+For example, if the question is soliciting negative responses, we can scale the scores so that they are all more negative.

 We use a range of -1 to 1 to score sentiment.
 The table below shows how scores correspond to sentiment highlighting in the comments

 |-1 to -0.6||Strongly Negative|